FADS, FALLACIES, FALSITIES VS. FACTS

 Sathya Sai insisted to Dr. Hislop in the 1960s that the students of Sai colleges would bring about a great change in the Indian nation through taking key positions of influence in India within a ten-year period, not 20 or 30 years as Hislop argued.
 (Conversations with BSSSB, p.
 47 by Hislop).
 No independent observers of India, within or without, have so far noticed any marked overall change for the better, at best only some limited and largely unsuccessful attempts to curb the universal corruption when in 1996 charges against major political figures were first brought to bear.

-From this and many other incidents it certainly seems that Baba often appreciates how some people prefer to think or need to believe something that affirms their preferences, ideas or wishes accordingly.
+From the above and many other incidents it certainly seems that Baba often appreciates how some people prefer to think or need to believe something that affirms their preferences, ideas or wishes accordingly.
 This is itself a deceit when Sathya Sai Baba uses his position to induce false ideas.
-Sathya Sai Baba 's avoiding telling the truth - and directly telling untruths - is explained away as being what is best for the particular person's spiritual progress at that time.
+Sathya Sai Baba 's avoidances of telling the truth are explained away as being what is best for the particular person's spiritual progress at that time.
 Telling a 'truth' that may throw a mind into turmoil or overturns faith and upset one's spiritual work could be destructive, but telling untruths or intimating them in other ways cannot be a right solution.
 And to think that Sathya Sai Baba rails on about this himself often!

 A parody of truth and goodness!